mu-semtech/ember-data-table/README.md

     - `label` :: The human-readable label for the route if supplied.
     - `icon` :: The icon which should be rendered for the link, if supplied.
-    - `linksModelProperty` :: The property of the model which should be supplied to the route (eg: `id` for the id or `""` if the whole object should be supplied).
+    - `linksModelProperty` :: The property of the model which should be supplied to the route (e.g.: `id` for the id or `""` if the whole object should be supplied).
   - `rowLink` :: The route which should be used when users click on the row itself.
-  - `rowLinkModelProperty` :: The property of the model which sholud be supplied to the `rowLink` route (eg: `id` for the id or `""` if the whole object should be supplied).
+  - `rowLinkModelProperty` :: The property of the model which should be supplied to the `rowLink` route (e.g.: `id` for the id or `""` if the whole object should be supplied).
   - `noDataMessage` :: String message which the user asked to render when no data was supplied.
   - `fields` :: Array of objects describing each of the fields to be rendered.
 See `fields` higher up.
   - `Row` :: Contextual component handling the logic of an individual row.
-This has te be called for each row in the visible table and it should receive `@wrapper` for the element of `wrappedItems` we are rendering here, as well as the `@index` for the index we are looping over here.
+This has to be called for each row in the visible table and it should receive `@wrapper` for the element of `wrappedItems` we're rendering here, as well as the `@index` for the index we're looping over here.
 The `@index` is a local index for this rendering regardless of the page, so you can use `{{#each body.wrappedItems as
     |wrapper index|}}<body.Row @wrapper={{wrapper}}